GoogleCloudPlatform/professional-services-data-validator/README.md

 my_bq_conn -tbls bigquery-public-data.new_york_citibike.citibike_trips -c
 citibike.yaml`.

-The vaildation config file is saved to the GCS path specified by the `PSO_DV_CONFIG_HOME` env variable if that has been set; otherwise, it is saved to wherever the tool is run.
+The validation config file is saved to the GCS path specified by the `PSO_DV_CONFIG_HOME` env variable if that has been set; otherwise, it is saved to wherever the tool is run.

 You can now edit the YAML file if, for example, the `new_york_citibike` table is